 This image shows the proper order and direction to read manga.
 Start in the upper-right corner of the upper-right panel and then read from right to left.
 Repeat this process until you’re done with all of the panels in a section, and then move down to the next section of panels and repeat the right to left process.

 Don’t forget to take time to look at the artwork, though!
 Since the text boxes are often short bits of dialogue, it’s easy to blast through an entire page of manga without actually looking at the artist’s work.
-Most of the beauty contained within a volume of manga isn’t the story line, but the art.
+Most of the beauty contained within a volume of manga isn’t the storyline, but the art.
 Indeed, the art is complemented by the story, not the other way around, as the art tells a majority of the story through careful, beautiful emotions and distinct actions.

 Here’s a list of popular manga titles along with a descriptive blurb from Anime News Network: